Trombov/FutureNNAimbot/README.md

 3. Button PageUp and PageDown for change object for shoot or train
 4. Button Home for make picture of object (training mode) (you will hear the sound of Beep)
 5. Button End for exit training mode and start train neural network for detect objects
+6. Button BACKSPACE for taking screenshots of objects that should not be recognized

 Default settings:
 1. RButton for shoot (u can change it)